By Tim Lambert

 In Rome and other major cities in the Roman Empire gladiators were men (or sometimes women) who fought, sometimes to the death, to provide entertainment.

 The first gladiators fought in 264 BC at a funeral.
 Six gladiators fought to entertain the guests.
-The word gladiator means a man who fights with a gladius (a short sword) and the word for a gladiatorial fight was a munus, which means a duty owed to the dead.
+The word gladiator means a man who fights with a gladius (a short sword) and the word for a gladiatorial fight is a munus, which means a duty owed to the dead.

 In time gladiatorial fights became separated from funerals.
 They evolved into public shows put on by rich Roman politicians to please their supporters.
 Eventually, Roman Emperors were expected to put on costly shows to keep the poor people of Rome happy.

 At first gladiator shows were held in the forum (marketplace) but later they were held in purpose-built arenas.
-The most famous is the colosseum (so named because it was next to a giant statue of Nero, the colossus).
-The colosseum was built in 80 AD and it could seat more than 50,000 spectators.
+The most famous is the Colosseum (so named because it was next to a giant statue of Nero, the Colossus).
+The Colosseum was built in 80 AD and it could seat more than 50,000 spectators.

 Types of Gladiator

 A gladiator training school was called a ludus.
 At its head was the owner and trainer of gladiators, called a lanista.
-Among types of gladiators were the Thracian, who carried a small round shield called a parma, and a retiarius who carried a fishnet and a trident.
+Among the types of gladiators were the Thracian, who carried a small round shield called a parma, and a retiarius who carried a fishnet and a trident.
 A murmillo carried a sword and shield similar to those used by Roman soldiers.